gitkraken/vscode-gitlens/README.md

         - is behind the upstream — quickly see and explore the specific commits behind the upstream (i.e. commits that haven't been pulled)
         - is ahead of the upstream — quickly see and explore the specific commits ahead of the upstream (i.e. commits that haven't been pushed)
       - `Changed Files` node — provides a at-a-glance view of all "working" changes
-        - Expands to a file-based view of all changed files in the working tree (enabled via `"gitlens.insiders": true`) and/or all files in all commits ahead of the upstream
+        - Expands to a file-based view of all changed files in the working tree ([optionally](#gitlens-custom-view-settings)) and/or all files in all commits ahead of the upstream
       - Provides a context menu with `Open Repository in Remote`, and `Refresh` commands

     - `Branches` node — provides a list of the local branches